DFE-Digital/increasing-internet-access-design-history/app/posts/2020-08-10-devolving-device-orders-to-schools.md

 We might want more in-depth statuses showing whether schools have received our comms, and whether they have logged into the system.

+## User research

+We tested this design with large local authorities:

+* They were very supportive of devolving to schools, based on the guidance published to GOV.UK they were already intending to ensure this.
+The participant selected the option 'Schools will manage their own orders' immediately.
+They didn't need to check with schools, they just made this decision.
+* In phase 1 of devices, they were just a 'middle admin layer' - they only did the admin for forecast and allocation appeals (which involved loads of back and forth between schools and DfE) and took the orders/deliveries, all the configuration and onward distribution was delegated to social workers or schools.
+* Huge admin task - the task of inputting all the contact data is a huge one, and the participant felt unnecessary.
+The majority of school in the list of about 600 are primary, so they would only be putting in headteacher details.
+For the 70-80 (maintained) secondary schools they may have contact details of an IT person, but may still opt to use headteacher contact details.
+* Next steps? - They expect that the headteacher would access the service and put in the correct details of who would manage this at the school.
+It would have to be senior leadership and probably someone from IT.
+They thought there was definitely a role for the LA in communicating with schools.
+If they could see a list of which schools hadn't engaged/accessed the service, they could do targeted comms to make sure no schools missed out.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [{